 Along with Dr. Morrison's meticulous measurements, the impression is sent to the lab where a 3-D scanner uses the mold to create a design on CAD software.
 Each lens is made-to-order and completely custom, taking about 30 minutes per eye to create.

-You can see above, this is an EyePrintPRO lens who has a large bump on the edge of the lens.
+Above you can see an EyePrintPRO lens on the left that has a large bump on the edge of the lens.
 This is made to fit around an area that underwent a glaucoma filtering surgery.

 WHAT ARE SCLERAL LENSES ?